-Close Quarters Combat Academy offers reality based Self-Defense classes in a fun cooperative environment.
-We believe that everyone has the right to defend themselves and money shouldn’t keep you from learning to protect yourself.
-That is why we offer affordable, high quality classes for the average man and woman.
-You don’t have to be strong or in great shape to use our Self-Defense system.
+Close Quarters Combat Academy offers reality based self-defense, martial arts, yoga, and personal fitness classes in a fun cooperative environment.
+We believe that everyone has the right to live their best life.
+That is why we offer affordable, high quality classes.
+All of are programs are centered around teaching good body mechanics and fluid movement.

 For Group Class: